PHILADELPHIA – The University of Pennsylvania women's basketball team fell to Harvard, 53-42, in the 16th game of the season.

 Katie Collins scored 12 points, her seventh consecutive game scoring in double figures.

-*Five Quakers recorded at least one steal, three recorded at least two.
+*Five Quakers recorded at least one steal and three (Gayle,

 How It Happened